 How to choose the best 65-inch TV for you

 If you're in the market for a new TV, you'll want to consider a few factors before you spend your money.
 Our TV buying guide breaks down the fine details of what features matter and what distinguishes a great TV from one that's just okay.
 For a 65-inch set we strongly recommend going with 4K resolution.
 There are a few older 1080p models still available, but they simply aren't a good value today.
 And while 8K TVs are hitting the market in the 65-inch size, it will still be some time before 8K resolution gets mainstream support.

-Finally, you'll want to find a smart TV platform that you like.
+Software: Finally, you'll want to find a smart TV platform that you like.
 Companies like Samsung and LG use their own proprietary software, but many use more broadly available software, like Android or Roku TV.
 The biggest issue is app selection, as some specific apps you may want won't be available on every smart TV platform, or there may be a months-long delay for a new service to come to some smart TVs after launching on others.

 How we test 65-inch TVs